klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 The amount of memory that can be used by a GPU will increase a lot the coming years.
 Both the memory packages are getting bigger by stacking more dies in 3D, and the number of memory packages that can be integrated in the overall GPU package is increasing.
-As of 2022, 8 memory stacks in a GPU package is feasible as is shown by the AMD MI250(X) GPUs, while in 2023-2024 12 memory stacks in a single GPU package should become a possibility.
-The size of the stacks is also increasing from 16GB to 24GB (available very soon) or 32GB.
-The two combined may make memory sizes of 192 and likely even 384 GB possible by 2024 or 2025.
+In (very) late 2023, the first GPUs with 192 GB of memory appeared on the market, using 8 24 GB packages.
+It is expected that by 2025 the number of packages might grow to 12, with 32 GB packages also becoming available, resulting in 384 GB of RAM.
+(The current HBM standard, HBM3E, theoretically even allows 64 GB packages.)

 The programming bottleneck can already be partially solved by unified memory, using memory pointers that work on both CPU and GPU, and further hardware support for virtual memory that can then trigger